prefab-cloud/prefab-cloud-docs-web/docs/sdks/elixir.md

 ### Defaults

-It is a best practice to specify a default value for all configuration.
-This reduces the likelihood of exceptions due to nil values.

 Here we ask for the value of a config named max-jobs-per-second, and we specify `10` as a default value if no value is available.